 The beauty of essential oils is they are easily absorbed into the body, going directly to neural pathways within minutes of application.

-I find that most horses prefer our Serenity Spray, which I initially used as a massage blend.
+I find that most horses prefer my Stress Relief blend, which is a unique blend of essential oils designed to alleviate anxiety and relieve tension.
 Before massage with anxious horses, I apply it to my hands and give them a chance to inhale for a few minutes.
 It smells lovely, and is also perfectly blended to use topically on the skin.

 For several months I was working with a high-anxiety therapy horse.
 Outwardly calm when under saddle with his special needs riders, he would hold his tension internally.
 This resulted in a very anxious horse while not working.
 It took months for me to build trust with him during massage.
 One day he was exceptionally head shy.
 Usually this notes a lot of tension in the poll, and I do not force my equine friends.
 Instead, I enticed him with my Serenity Spray.
 Even I was amazed at the results.
 Within a minute, his head was down, eyes half closed, and completely relaxed.
 Since then, I always start his massage with this blend and it’s done wonders for our relationship.
 For more information, you can read my post Building Trust in an Anxious Horse.

 Other popular essential oils to naturally calm horses are: lavender, vanilla, ylang ylang, geranium, clary sage, vetiver, and frankincense.
 If possible, it is always best to give your horse a choice, and often a blend may be needed.

 For more information please visit the Beginner’s Guide to Using Essential Oils.

 Many of us know the relaxing benefits of massage on our own bodies.
 It stands to reason it would have the same effect on our equine friends.
 The purpose of massage is to relax the muscle tissue, increase blood flow and oxygen flow, and decrease pain.
 The increase of circulation reduces lymph and swelling, and also speeds healing.